Moirai7/LLMSupportedProgramRepair/README.md

     }  // JpegBase::printStructure
 ```

-##### task2: Interactively repair the program
+#### task3: Interactively repair the program
 1. Ask LLMs to repair the program.
-2. Copy the reponse from LLMs to corresponding file
+2. Copy the response from LLMs to corresponding file
 ```
 vim $your_bugscpp_path$/exiv2/buggy-1/src/jpgimage.cpp
 ```